Irish LP

 Republic of Ireland

-LSC & Partners does not offer legal or tax advice without consultation with certified professionals with related appropriate skill and expertise.
+LSC & Partners refrains from offering legal or tax advice without prior consultation with certified professionals who possess the necessary skills and expertise.

-The information contained in this website is for general guidance on matters of interest only and should not be considered as guidance for financial or tax decisions, or a substitute for specific professional consultation.
+The information presented on this website is intended solely for general guidance and informational purposes.
+It should not be regarded as a source of advice for financial or tax-related decisions and should not serve as a replacement for personalized professional consultation.

-While we have made every effort to ensure that the information contained in this website is accurate and correct due to constant changes in laws, rules and regulations LSC & Partners accepts no liability for any loss or damage arising directly or indirectly from action taken or not taken relying on the information contained in this website.
-In particular no warranty is given as to the completeness, accuracy, reliability of such information and as to whether it is at all times up to date.
+While we have exerted diligence to ensure the accuracy and correctness of the information contained on this website, it is essential to acknowledge that due to the constant evolution of laws, rules, and regulations, LSC & Partners bears no responsibility for any loss or damage, whether direct or indirect, resulting from actions taken or not taken based on the information provided on this website.
+Specifically, we do not provide any warranty as to the completeness, accuracy, or reliability of this information and cannot guarantee that it is always up to date.

-LSC & Partners accepts no liability for any loss or damage direct or indirectly arising from the application of any information contained in this website, including any loss, damage or expenses arising from, but not limited to, any defect, error, mistake, inaccuracy, reliability of this website, its contents or related services, or due to any unavailability of this Site or any part thereof of any contents or related services.
+LSC & Partners disclaims all liability for any loss or damage, whether direct or indirect, arising from the application of any information presented on this website.
+This includes but is not limited to losses, damages, or expenses arising from defects, errors, mistakes, inaccuracies, or the reliability of this website, its content, or related services, as well as any instances of unavailability of the site or its contents and related services.